Backpacking Santa Ana, El Salvador, 7 top things to see and do.

-After Suchitoto, I stayed another 5 nights in San Salvador and then headed out once again, this time to the town of Santa Ana.
+After Suchitoto, I stayed another 5 nights in San Salvador and then took the bus to Santa Ana.

 Having loved my stay in San Salvador, I was totally up for exploring Santa Ana.

-Here are my top things to see and do in Santa Ana:
+Top 7 things to see and do in Santa Ana

 This beautiful neo-Gothic cathedral was built in 1575/6.
 As I backpacked Santa Ana on my first afternoon with my roomie, we were lucky that it was open and we could enter.